Office of Global Education

 - November 1 for spring semester

-- Submit international student application packet to WCTC's Office of Global Education.
+- Submit International Student Application and F-1 International Student Recognition of Finalcial Support to WCTC's Office of Global Education.

 - Certain associate degree programs are unavailable to out-of-district and international students due to demand for the program and wait lists.
 Please consult the International Student Program Availability document for more information.